'Superforecasters' Are Making Eerily Accurate Predictions About COVID-19

 “[Superforecasters] provide a lot of counter information, which is called ‘red-teaming,’” says Bryan Hartman.
 “It’s not in a way to press anyone’s buttons.
 It’s always to make everyone see the whole picture … it’s very collaborative, and very few people take anything personally.
 We’re just trying to see if we can get it right.”

-Superforecasters are particularly good at predicting how people’s choices will affect future outcomes, says Good Judgement Inc. vice president Marc Koehler.
+Superforecasters are particularly good at predicting how people’s choices will affect future outcomes, says Good Judgment Inc. vice president Marc Koehler.
 That kind of insight that could be particularly helpful during an event like the COVID-19 pandemic, given that people’s adherence to measures like social distancing and mask-wearing can have dramatic effects down the road.

 “If you’re wondering how a virus rips through a herd, an epidemiologist is going to give you the best answers about whether it mutates and stuff like that,” says Koehler.
 “But when the herd turns into human beings who make decisions to comply or not comply with different guidelines, and when governments set policies about stay home or not at home, or keep schools open or not, when all of those different factors get involved, that’s where a group of human forecasters really excels.”